 My team is working closely with yours on The Director’s Fix Kit.
 Can you share with our readers what this is and why it’s essential in their classroom?

 The Director’s Fix Kit is one of the best values for music Educators who understand the importance of keeping their kids playing.
 Often, a simple adjustment or small repair is all that is needed to keep their student’s instrument in their hands.
 The kit allows the educators to make these small repairs to keep their students playing.
 This allows the schools save their budget for larger more technical repairs that require a visit to the repair shop.
 This kit has the potential to accomplish these simple repairs and is presented in a convenient compact and safe package.
 The Directors Fix Kit can be used in the band room or can travel with you to important events, in the event of a surprise repair need.

 In closing, what is the most frequent instrument repair request and can you give educators a free repair tip for it?

-One of the most common and easily avoidable repair requests we receive is frozen slides on brass instruments.
+One of the most common, and easily avoidable, repair requests we receive is “frozen slides” on brass instruments.
 This is one of the many tips we give music educators during our repair clinics.
-We highly recommend taking the first 5 to 10 minutes of class once a month to have a greasing party.
+Therefore, we highly recommend taking the first 5 to 10 minutes of class once a month to have a greasing party.
 Each brass player removes their tuning slides and greases each slide of their instrument.
 This is a super easy way to avoid stuck slides and never have to pay any technician to remove a frozen slide again.
 We also recommend that educators do the same during the last week of class to their school owned inventory before they are stored for the summer.